 Call to Learn More About Choosing a Summer Camp for Your Special Needs Teen Today

-If you have a teen with special needs and are consider a summer camp, call the Valley Socials Program of Woodland Hills, California.
-We serve teens with a variety of special needs and serve Woodland Hills, Encino, Calabasas, Tarzana, and Sherman Oaks.
+If you have a teen with special needs and are consider a summer camp, call the Valley Socials Program of West San Fernando Valley and West Los Angeles, California.
+We serve teens with a variety of special needs and serve West San Fernando Valley and West Los Angeles, Encino, Calabasas, Tarzana, and Sherman Oaks.
 Call us at (818) 650-0889 and let us answer your questions today.